 II.
 The composition of the Old Georgian narrative of the miracle of St George, the princess and the dragon.
 Before its transfer to the Patriarchate library, the manuscript belonged to the nearby Monastery of the Holy Cross, which for centuries was a major locus of Georgian monasticism and manuscript production, especially after the rebuilding of the monastery in the 11th c.
-(Menabde 1980: 69-139; Tchekhanovets 2012; 2018: 208).
-The manuscript Jer Geo 2 has been inspected and described on several occasions, notably by Cagareli (1888: 172), Marr (1911: XXXVIII-LXX), and Blake (1923: 357-362).
-It is a parchment codex of 268 folios, inscribed in the ecclesiastical nusxuri script, with numerous abbreviations (karagma), ascribed by Blake (1923: 357) to the 11th c., a dating accepted by Sarjveladze (1984: 598) and Gabidzashvili (2004: 365).6 The text comprises 23 sections, mostly saints' lives, including the biography of Grigol Xandzteli edited by Marr (1911).
-The second-to-last segment, on folios 238r-244r, consists of three miracle narratives featuring St George: the princess and the dragon (BHG 687 in Halkin 1957 I: 217-8), the overcoming of a demon (BHG 687k-m), and the tale of Theopistos and his lost oxen (BHG 689).
-The narratives of the first two miracles - the only ones ascribed to St George during his lifetime form a continuous text in Jer Geo 2, as well as several Greek manuscripts (Aufhauser 1911: 26); according to the texts, the demon miracle took place immediately after that of the princess-anddragon, as George was on his way home.
-The Theopistos miracle, attributed to St George after his martyrdom, is, on the other hand, preceded by an introduction ("Hear, o brothers, another wondrous miracle of the glorious arch-martyr George ...") similar to that introducing the princessand-dragon narrative.
+17 The manuscript Jer Geo 2 has been inspected and described on several occasions.18 It is a parchment codex of 268 folios, inscribed in the ecclesiastical nusxuri script, with numerous abbreviations (karagma), ascribed by Blake to the 11th c.19 The text comprises 23 sections, mostly saints' lives, including the biography of Grigol Xandzteli.
+20 The second-to-last segment, on folios 238r-244r, consists of three miracle narratives featuring St George: the princess and the dragon (BHG 687), the overcoming of a demon (BHG 687k-m), and the tale of Theopistos and his lost oxen (BHG 689).21 The narratives of the first two miracles - the only ones ascribed to St George during his lifetime - form a continuous text in Jer Geo 2, as well as several Greek manuscripts;22 according to the texts, the demon miracle took place immediately after that of the princess-and-dragon, as George was on his way home.
+The Theopistos miracle, attributed to St George after his martyrdom, is, on the other hand, preceded by an introduction ("Hear, o brothers, another wondrous miracle of the glorious arch-martyr George ...") similar to that introducing the princess-and-dragon narrative.
 Because of the narrative and textual continuity of the princess-and-dragon and demon miracles, both will be discussed and translated here, although the primary focus will be on the first of the two.
 I intend to examine the Old Georgian recension of the Theopistos miracle in a separate paper.
 In the following sections, segments of the princess and dragon miracle, and also that of the demon, will be referenced by their line numbers in the appended texts.